-Thank you to our partners who helped make this day a success.
+Thanks to everyone who helped make this day a success.

 Amid the COVID-19 pandemic, children are dealing with another crisis.
 Injuries are the leading cause of death and disability to U.S. children from 1 to 18 years old.
 Every day, 20 children die from preventable injuries, resulting in more deaths than all other diseases combined.

 On Wednesday, November 18, 2020, the Injury Free Coalition for Kids will launch the inaugural "National Injury Prevention Day" to raise awareness about the significance of injury and advocate for prevention.
 Doctors, nurses, and community outreach personnel at close to 40 Level I Trauma Centers around the country will join forces that day, each in their own way addressing the injuries most prevalent in their communities.

 The Injury Free Coalition for Kids® is among the country's most effective injury prevention programs.
 It is comprised of over 40 sites located in Level I Trauma Centers of 30 states across the country in all the country's Federal Trauma Regions.
 These sites, including yours, have hospital-based, community-oriented injury prevention programs whose efforts are anchored in research, education, and advocacy.
 Each site has independent, physician-led programs driven by the Coalition's mission: preventing injury to children.
 While research determines where the injuries take place and which ones are most prevalent and severe, most of the injuries addressed occur in urban environments.
 Coalition members work to empower the diverse populations who live there, and they address the injuries most prevalent in their areas.